 39:20 --> A great layout grab and then she gets up and has some awesome fakes followed by a quick throw for a score.
 She stays composed and isn't really shaken up by anything.”

 Our four-week Finding Your Digital Mentor module will teach you how to use film to grow as a player by starting with your unique size, stature, and strength of movement.
 I will teach you how to use a digital mentor as a catalyst for growth in ultimate skills in 1-2 hours a week.
 Once you learn how to tap into how to use film, the entire world of ultimate athletes are available to be your mentor.
-In the Skills Development Lab, I’ll help you to dissect top players skills and discover ways to practice and apply skills to your game.
+In The Ultimate Skills Project, I’ll help you to dissect top players skills and discover ways to practice and apply skills to your game.